markushuff/PsychHelperFunctions/README.md

 R-package including common helper functions for psychological data analysis

-This r-package will (hopefully) grow constantly.
+This package will (hopefully) grow constantly.